 While pulling isn’t required for canicross, it is common, and is considered a major aspect of what differentiates canicross from simply running with your dog.

 It can be a bit difficult to get your dog to pull, especially when they’ve been taught that pulling is bad.

 Don’t worry – we aren’t going to destroy years of dog walking manners!
-You’ll want to make sure your dog understand the difference between walking and canicross by teaching them that different equipment calls for different attitudes.
-Pulling should only be OK with the harness – collars and leashes are for walking.
+You’ll make sure your dog understands the difference between walking and canicross by teaching them that different equipment calls for different attitudes.

 photo from Ferran, flickr

-Harnesses are actually designed to help your dog pull, as they allow your dog to use the force of their chest to pull.
+These special canicross harnesses are actually designed to help your dog pull, as they allow your dog to use the force of their chest to pull.
 A good pulling harness will also distribute the dog’s weight down his back and to his hips.